tsakim/bipcm/README.md

 # Partial Bipartite Configuration Model with one-sided constraints for Python

 ## About
-The module contains a Python implementation of the partial Bipartite Configuration Model with one-sided degree constraints (pBiCM), which can be used as a statistical null model for undirected and binary bipartite networks (see reference \[1\]).
+The module contains a Python implementation of the Bipartite Partial Configuration Model with one-sided degree constraints (BiPCM), which can be used as a statistical null model for undirected and binary bipartite networks (see reference \[1\]).

 Given the biadjacency matrix of a bipartite network, the probabilities of links between nodes of different bipartite network layers are calculated for the